tipped101/Salesforce/sObjectLookup/README.md

 2. - Set optional Paramaters

 <c:sObjectLookup label="Contact Primarire"
                  sobjectLabel="Contact"
                  required="true"
                  pluralLabel="Contacts"
                  iconType="contact"
                  sObjectAPIName="Contact"
                  rowLimit="5" // Optional (if it's not set it will default to 10) selectedRecord="{!v.contact1RecordId}"
                  parentRecordId="{!v.accountRecordId}" // Optional can be used with custom record creators that requires a parent id. required="true" // Optional Boolean that ensures the field is required to save. addFields="phone,email" // optional sets additional fields to query.
 String value with commas between fieldApiNames
 />

 ### Support or Contact

-Having trouble with this component?  [emailMe](mailto:ino@websbybwills.com) and we’ll help you sort it out.
+Having trouble with this component?
+[Email Me](mailto:ino@websbybwills.com) and we’ll help you sort it out.